dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_basic_config.rst

 2  1  0    0.1       1     0.0
 ['BINARY', 3 rows, 5000 samples, 2 variables]

-The rerunning of one of the :ref:`gsg_auto_scale` section's submissions above produced results that are more symmetrical in this case.
+The rerunning of one of the :ref:`qpu_basic_config_auto_scale` section's submissions above produced results that are more symmetrical in this case.
 The use of this composite has a cost of longer runtime.

 Next Steps for Learning about Solver Parameters
 ===============================================